CA-CST-SII/Software-Standards/Object Definition and Naming Standard.md

 Standard Data Elements (SDEs) are data attributes that have been standardized for usage across the Department.
 As such, the naming conventions for SDEs are the same as those outlined in this document.

 The Enterprise Conceptual Data Model (ECDM) provides a specification of the key data entities that support Department of State's (DOS) business process.
 The purpose of the Enterprise Conceptual Data Model (ECDM) is to provide a conceptual view the key data entities and their relationships that support DOS's mission.
 DOS requires such a model in order to provide an organizing framework for further enterprise data architecture efforts.
 The ECDM acts as a high-level taxonomy organizing all of DOS's data assets into groups and rules.
 This high-level presentation will allow DOS management and stakeholders to effectively understand the current state of the data architecture and to plan for a future state data architecture that will enhance DOS.
 It is composed of entities, relationships, general definitions and attributes.
 The ECDM defines the major data domains of information maintained to conduct Department business and consists of business objects (Entities) in the Department.
 These entities represent the highest-level view, the most essential data categories that define the boundaries and the nature of the Department's business and distinguish it fromany other government enterprise.
 ECDM is currently a work in progress model detail is being added by analysis and discussion that identify additional data requirements.
 Entities are added, and as facts are identified for each Entity, they become attributes of that Entity.
-These attributes can become _Candidate Standard Data Elements_ and ultimately be approved as _Standard Data Elements. _For more information on SDEs and the Enterprise conceptual data Model contact Data Management at [DataMgmtSupport@state.gov](mailto:DataMgmtSupport@state.gov).
+These attributes can become _Candidate Standard Data Elements_ and ultimately be approved as _Standard Data Elements_.
+For more information on SDEs and the Enterprise conceptual data Model contact Data Management at [DataMgmtSupport@state.gov](mailto:DataMgmtSupport@state.gov).

 # 2. Entities